 Mobile Broadband Suppliers

-Mobile broadband is provided over mobile phone networks using 3G or 4G technology.
-In the UK the major mobile phone providers all offer 3G or 4G broadband packages via a dongle, MiFi or tethered mobile phone..
+Mobile broadband is provided over mobile phone networks using 4G technology.
+In the UK, most of the major mobile phone providers all offer 4G broadband packages via a dongle, MiFi or tethered mobile phone.

 One of the most notable advantages of mobile broadband is that the contracts can run for one month only, offering a lot more flexibility than the 12 month contracts on fixed-line connections.

-Mobile broadband is an excellent solution for commuters, or those who spend time off-site or travelling, but is not particularly suitable for home connections.
-The emphasis is on mobility as opposed to speed - while 3G offers speeds of up to 21Mbps, the average is around 3.2Mbps.
+Mobile broadband is an excellent solution for commuters or those who spend time off-site or travelling, but it's not particularly suitable for home connections.
+The emphasis is on mobility as opposed to speed — while 4G offers speeds of up to 60Mbps, the average is around 21Mbps.

-Mobile broadband is an excellent solution while abroad, and all companies offer 3G packages and pricing plans for most countries.
-Data charges vary, and in some cases can be quite high, so it's worth reading the small print before you travel.
+Mobile broadband is an excellent solution while abroad, and all companies offer 4G packages and pricing plans for most countries.
+Data charges vary and in some cases can be quite high, so it's worth reading the small print before you travel.